carbon-language/carbon-lang/docs/project/goals.md

 abstraction to several implementations.
 While enabling high-level synchronization primitives like mutexes and futures is good, the underlying atomic operations provided by the hardware must also be directly available.
-Similarly, lowering parallel constructs into either SIMD or SPMD implementations is good but insufficient.
-Both SIMD and SPMD must be directly addressable in Carbon.
-This pattern repeats across the landscape of hardware, platform, and environment, including concurrency versus parallelism more generally, and more OS/environment distinctions such as desktop versus mobile versus bare metal.
+Similarly, lowering parallel constructs into a specific implementation, such as SIMD or SPMD, is good but insufficient.
+Multiple parallel implementations must be directly addressable in Carbon.
+This pattern repeats across the landscape of OS platform, hardware, and environment distinctions; for example, concurrency versus parallelism, and desktop versus mobile.

 **Conversely, Carbon cannot prioritize support for historical platforms.** To use a hockey metaphor, we should not skate to where the puck is, much less where